 However, when you have someone in your life who is a constant drain of energy, who is more interested in who they think you are than who you want to be, and who you find yourself spending more time on than you have to spend on yourself – You need to make a change.

-- Are you friends with someone just because you are somehow benefitted by their friendship?
-Ie. they have things that you want, or get you tickets to all the best shows, or invites to the coolest parties, but you don’t really like them for who they are?
+Are you friends with someone just because you are somehow benefited by their friendship?
+They have things that you want, or get you tickets to all the best shows, or invites to the coolest parties, but you don’t really like them for who they are?

 Now, I am all about finding awesome friends and building amazing relationships.
 This advice is purely for people whom you’ve outgrown and are making your life sad/negative/hard/painful.
 You’re worth the very best!